A Guide to Placing Bets

 If the odds are 1/1 then over time you should win as much as you lose, so Charlie will never make a profit.
 That's no good!
 Charlie needs to pay for that nice suit he's wearing, but you'll see how Charlie makes his profits later.

-You'll find further fun game suggestions at csgo betting guide.
+You'll find further fun game suggestions at online betting guides.

 DIFFERENT ODDS